testable-eu/sast-tp-framework/README.md

 ## Get started

-> as in the how-to-install wiki
+> as in the how-to-install doc

 We recommend using docker compose to install our framework, as explained hereafter.